Whale oil: Illumination

-The main use of whale oil was for illumination and machine lubrication.
 Cheaper alternatives to whale oil existed, but were inferior in performance and cleanliness of burn.
 As a result, whale oil dominated the world for both uses.
 This in turn further fueled the Industrial Revolution, in the United States, in Britain, and continental Europe.

 In the United States, as demand for whale oil increased at the end of the 18th century, the whaling industry expanded until its peak around the 1860s, when piped coal-gas networks began to provide an alternative lighting fuel in urban areas.
 Due to dwindling whale populations causing higher voyage costs, as well as taxation, the market changed rapidly in the 1860s after the discovery of mineral oils and expansion of chemical refineries to produce kerosene and lubricants.
 By 1870, kerosene became the dominant illumination fuel and the US whaling industry was in decline.

-Steam power allowed the acceleration of whaling in the 1900s, with the United Kingdom and then Norway becoming the dominant whaling nations.

-In 1986, the International Whaling Commission declared a moratorium on commercial whaling, which has all but eliminated the use of whale oil today.
-Aboriginal whaling, part of the subsistence economy, is still permitted.
-Groups such as the Inuit of North America are granted special whaling rights, integral to their culture, and they still use whale oil as a food and as lamp oil in the ceremonial qulliq.
-A small amount of commercial whaling still occurs.

 Whale oil was used as a cheap illuminant, though it gave off a strong odor when burnt and was not very popular.
 It was replaced in the late 19th century by cheaper, more efficient, and longer-lasting kerosene.
 Burning fluid and camphine were the dominant replacements for whale oil until the arrival of kerosene.

+Lubrication

 In the United Kingdom, whale oil was used in toolmaking machinery as a high-quality lubricant.
+Sperm whale oil was particularly valued, and was used to lubricate some components of the Apollo lunar modules, as well as intercontinental ballistic missiles.
+It was also used in automobile transmission fluid for its rust-resistant qualities.
+General Motors in 1975 reported problems with corrosion in thousands of transmissions and radiators, and blamed it on switching in 1973 to a new transmission oil formula without whale oil.